Posted on Mar 18 20

 How does this affect events taking place next year?

-If your event is due to take place next year, current projections indicate that you should not be disrupted by COVID-19 and that the current pandemic looks set to be over before the end of summer this year.
+If your event is due to take place next year, our understanding is that current projections indicate that you should not be disrupted by COVID-19.

 How is Earcandy protecting performers and guests at events?